henryco/MavenReleasing/README.md

-# jCenter
+# MavenReleasing
-Gradle scripts templates
+Gradle scripts and templates